“There is a shade, behind things, yet deeply present…”

 What I do

-- I make folios – combining watercolours, digital art, photomontages of clay sculptures and found images, and more recently, word pieces.
+- I make folios – photomontages combining digital art, found images, watercolours, clay sculptures; and more recently, including word pieces.
+The recent folios are a gnostic inquiry that celebrates the imaginal realm of cerebria.

 - I see the folios as continuing the tradition of alchemical books such as the Mutus Liber, the Book of Lambspring, and the Twelve Keys of Basil Valentine.

-- Most of my visual works are available for purchase as limited edition archival prints.
+- Most of my digital works are available for purchase as limited edition archival prints.

-- I practice psychotherapy in Double Bay, Sydney, with Amanda Gruhn (my wife).
+- I practice psychotherapy and analysis in Double Bay, Sydney, with Amanda Gruhn (my wife).
 See more about us on our joint site Therapy Duo.